JarLoz/TableflipperExtreme/README.md

     python flipper.py -n 8-Rack --imgur MYFAKECLIENTID123 8rack.txt

-Note, that the images are automatically removed from your computer after upload to Imgur.
+Note that the images are automatically removed from your computer after upload to Imgur.

+## Dropbox integration

+Similarly to the `--imgur` option, using `--dropbox` option will upload the deck images automatically to Dropbox for hosting.
+In order to use this option, you will first need to have an active Dropbox account.
+Then, head to [Developers - Dropbox](https://www.dropbox.com/developers/apps/create) and create a new Dropbox app.
+For sensible options, choose "Dropbox API" and "Full Dropbox", and give your app a snazzy name.
+Click "Create", and in the next page, look for the section "Generated access token".
+Click the "Generate" button, and copy the given token.
+This is the token you need to supply to Tableflipper Extreme in order to use the integration:

+    python flipper.py -n 8-Rack --dropbox MYFAKEDROPBOXACCESSTOKEN123123123 8rack.txt

+Note that the images are automatically removed from your computer after upload to Dropbox.

 ## GUI